ezdes/Registration/README.md

     * when you already signed up, in sign in window you should enter your created email and password(programm will check if your email and encrypted passoword exist in database).

   * Reset
-    * you can reset your password by clicking reset password
+    * you can reset your password by clicking reset button
     * after clicking reset button you should enter your email(programm will check if your email exists in database).
     * if your email exists in database, programm will send code(for example 4456) to your email then you should enter sended code.
     * if you entered correct code, reset frame will show up and you can change your password.